 Maybe our lawmakers should schedule a new constitutional convention, both on the state and federal level.
 At least, both sides need to realize that the right wing and the left wing are necessary.
 Otherwise we would just fly in circles.

-Posted on June 19, 2014, in Accountable Care Organizations, Aldona Wos, Budget, CMS, DHHS, Division of Medical Assistance, General Assembly, Gov. Pat McCrory, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Legal Analysis, Legislation, McCrory, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Providers, Medicaid Reform, Medicaid Services, Medicaid Spending, Medicare Attorney, NC, North Carolina, Olmstead, Senate Bill 744, Shared Saving Plan, State Plan, State Plan Amendments, Tax Dollars, Taxes, Taxpayers, Wos and tagged Accountable Care Organizations, ACOs, Aldona Wos, CMS, Constitutional Convention, DHHS, Division of Medical Assistance, DMA, General Assembly, Governor McCrory, Health care, Health care provider, House, Legislative Compromise, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Services, Medicare Attorney, North Carolina, Passing a Bill, Pat McCrory, Polarized Political Parties, Senate, Senate Bill 744, Tax Dollars, Taxpayor's Money.
+Posted on June 19, 2014, in Accountable Care Organizations, Budget, CMS, Division of Medical Assistance, General Assembly, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Providers, Medicaid Reform, Medicaid Services, Medicaid Spending, Medicare Attorney, NC, NC DHHS, North Carolina, Olmstead, Shared Saving Plan, State Plan, State Plan Amendments, Tax Dollars, Taxes, Taxpayers and tagged Accountable Care Organizations, ACOs, Aldona Wos, CMS, Constitutional Convention, Division of Medical Assistance, DMA, General Assembly, Governor McCrory, Health care, Health care provider, House, Legislative Compromise, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Services, Medicare Attorney, NC DHHS, North Carolina, Passing a Bill, Pat McCrory, Polarized Political Parties, Senate, Senate Bill 744, Tax Dollars, Taxpayor's Money.
 Bookmark the permalink.
 Leave a comment.